 NABA, Nuova Accademia di Belle Arti is part of Galileo Global Education, a leading international provider of higher education with an offer that spans from applied arts, fashion, design and digital/Internet to business and medicine.
-Through its network of 45 schools, the group is present in over 85 campus in 13 countries around the world and has over 120,000 enrolled students.
-It is Europe's largest higher education group, in terms of both geographical spread and breadth of course offering.
+Through its network of 54 schools, the group is present in over 91 campus in 13 countries around the world and has over 200,000 enrolled students.
+It is Europe's largest higher education group and the third in the world, in terms of both geographical spread and breadth of course offering.
 Galileo Global Education's ambition is to be the world education leader in innovation, creativity, arts and culture - driven by students' employability, agility and impact.